Ambani security scare: NIA searches hotel, club in Mumbai, flat in Thane | Law-Order

 During the search, the NIA sleuths also made enquiries with a few people at the club and the hotel, the official said.
 The probe team left the place after over three hours.

-Suspended Mumbai police officer Sachin Waze, whom the NIA arrested last month in connection with the case, had been recently brought by the probe agency to the Babulnath area as part of its probe, sources said.
+Waze, a suspended police official whom the NIA arrested last month in connection with the case, had been recently brought by the probe agency to the Babulnath area as part of its probe, sources said.

 The gelatin sticks found in the vehicle near Ambani's house had been procured by Waze himself, NIA sources had claimed on Wednesday.